foohasmallya/tfx/docs/guide/schemagen.md

 needed.

 * Consumes: Statistics from a StatisticsGen component
-* Emits: Data schema proto
+* Output: Data schema proto

 Here's an excerpt from a schema proto: